 This is an excellent choice for meal prep!
 It will last for 3 to 4 days refrigerated in an airtight container.

-You can quickly reheat Garlic Steak & Potatoes in your microwave.
+You can quickly reheat any leftover steak and potatoes in your microwave.
 If you have the extra time you might find that you prefer reheating in a skillet on the stove.
 Both options work well!

-- 1 lb baby dutch yellow potatoes, halved
+- 1 pound baby dutch yellow potatoes, halved

 - Add oil to a large skillet on medium-high heat.
 Once oil is hot, add the halved potatoes and sauté, stirring occasionally, for 10 to 15 minutes or until potatoes are tender and outside of potatoes are browned.

 - Move potatoes to one side of the skillet.
 Add ghee to the empty space.
 Now add the steak pieces.
 Season potatoes and steak with dried oregano, salt, garlic powder, onion powder, black pepper, and chili powder.
-Stir (but keep the steak and potatoes separate.
+Stir but keep the steak and potatoes separate.
 (If using a smaller skillet you can remove the potatoes from the skillet while you cook the steak.
 Then add the potatoes back at the end.)